SoundFonts and SFZ files

 • MuseSounds: free high quality proprietary sounds from MuseGroup, installable thru MuseHub.

-Jump to a curated list of free soundfonts downloadable, feel free to add to the list.
+Jump to a curated list of free files downloadable, feel free to add to the list.

 Overview

-All instruments added onto a score is capable of creating audio playback without further setup.
-Audio playback is generated by the Synthesizer using virtual instrument techology.
+All pre-defined instruments added onto a score is capable of creating audio playback without further setup.
+MuseScore creates audio playback by using the Synthesizer and the virtual instrument technology.
 MuseScore 3 comes with the free MuseScore_General.sf3 which contains the virtual instrument and human voice sounds, drum/percussion kits sounds, and sound effects needed.

 SoundFonts